Workplace Wellbeing & Behaviour Change

 Mental recovery

-One of the hidden strengths of the 80/20 approach is that it reduces friction.
+One of the main benefits of an 80/20 approach is that it reduces friction.

-This matters because participation is one of the biggest challenges in workplace wellbeing.
+This matters because participation remains one of the biggest challenges in workplace wellbeing.

-Employees are more likely to engage consistently when wellbeing initiatives feel:
+Employees are more likely to engage when a program feels:

 Simple